Foxandxss/angular-tips/content/blog/testing/unit-testing-spies-and-mocks.md

 **Unit Test**: We test one piece of code in isolation.
 That means, without its dependencies.
 A component without its services or the other components used in the template.
 A service without other services, etc.

-**Integration Test**: Here we test that a several pieces works in conjuction.
+**Integration Test**: Here we test that a several pieces works in conjunction.
 Some people agrees that testing that a component works with its template is considered an integration testing.
 But more on that in later parts.

 **End to End**: In a end to end (e2e), we assert that our use cases works from start to finish.
 That means server calls, authentication and other stuff.
 We might talk about this in a different series.